-There are more Hot Wheels cars than there are actual cars in the world.
+There are more Hot Wheels cars than there are actual cars and trucks in the world.
 It makes sense: Hot Wheels have been around for more than 50 years and, in that time, have become a regular part of the American childhood.
-What kid didn’t have at least one Hot Wheels car or truck that they kept in their pocket and spent afternoons racing around a track for imaginary trophies?
+What kid didn’t have at least one Hot Wheels toy car or truck that they kept in their pocket and spent afternoons racing around a track for imaginary trophies?
 The number of Hot Wheels collectors and coveted rare Hot Wheels collectibles only add to the brand’s notoriety.

 As Hot Wheels are such a major part of culture — and because so many of the models are limited releases — the market for rare Hot Wheels is massive.
 Some limited edition cars can fetch tens of thousands of dollars on the market.
 Some coveted rides are one of only a few in the world.
 So which rare Hot Wheels should you check and see if you have them in the attic?

 To gain some intel on the most expensive or rare Hot Wheels collectors should know about, we spoke to Mike Zarnock, author of more than a dozen books on the brand, owner of more than 30,000 die-cast cars (a feat which earned him two Guinness World Records), and one of the foremost Hot Wheels collectors and experts in the country.
-Zarnock’s been plugged in to the Hot Wheels scene for decades, knows all the players, all the prices and, most importantly, all the cars.
+Zarnock’s been plugged into the Hot Wheels scene for decades, knows all the players, all the prices and, most importantly, all the cars.
 Here, with Zarnock’s help, are the rare Hot Wheels to keep an eye out for.

 10. 1968 Volkswagen Custom (no sunroof)